d3/d3-hierarchy/README.md

 <a name="node_height" href="#node_height">#</a> <i>node</i>.<b>height</b>

-The height of the node: zero for any leaf node, and increasing by one for each ancestor generation.
+The height of the node: zero for leaf nodes, and the greatest distance from any descendant leaf for internal nodes.

 <a name="node_parent" href="#node_parent">#</a> <i>node</i>.<b>parent</b>